-The ICAL has adopted the UNCITRAL Model Law of 1985 in its entirety, except for the fact that the ICAL is limited to arbitrations that fall within the definition of "international" and "commercial" as provided therein.
+The ICAL adopted the UNCITRAL Model Law of 1985 in its entirety, except for the fact that the ICAL is limited to arbitrations that fall within the definition of "international" and "commercial" as provided therein.
+As mentioned above, the ICAL Amendment introduced in early 2024 brought the ICAL in line with the UNCITRAL Model Law as amended in 2006.